It’s time for voice talent to think “outside the booth” when it comes to how we do business.

 My goal today is nothing less than to revolutionize the voiceover industry, to engender a change in the way we operate that I believe will go a long way towards righting the sinking ship of declining rates, and return us to a course of sustainable incomes.
 Have I got your attention?
 You’re still reading so I’ll take that as a “yes.”

-To be successful, this bold undertaking would require unity and co-ordination, fresh thinking and clarity of communication, commitment to a standard from a standard averse community of home studio equipped talent.
+To be successful, this bold undertaking would require unity and co-ordination, fresh thinking and clarity of communication, commitment to a business operations standard from a standards-averse community of home studio equipped talent.
 It would require us to open our minds to lessons we can learn from other professionals who contribute their skills to the same projects that we do, but who have found a way to be fairly compensated for elements they provide that are beyond the scope of their talents alone.

 The beauty of my proposal is its simplicity; a tiny modification to a function that we already perform that would empower us to plant the flag of fairness and declare to the world that “I am a professional and I will be treated as such!”
 What is this earth shattering change?
 Well, it’s a modification to the way we handle our bookkeeping, or more specifically our billing.